AshnaBoby/Principal-Component-Analysis-/README.md

 # Principal-Component-Analysis-
 This project performs PCA on breast cancer dataset, reducing dimensions to 2 for visualization.
 It preprocesses data, applies PCA, and visualizes using scatter plot with colors denoting target classes.

+This project involves analyzing the breast cancer dataset using Principal Component Analysis (PCA) for dimensionality reduction and visualization.
+Key libraries used include seaborn, pandas, numpy, and sklearn.
+After loading and preprocessing the data, PCA is applied to reduce the dimensionality while preserving variance.
+This allows for easier visualization in a two-dimensional space.
+The efficiency of PCA is demonstrated through its ability to condense the dataset while retaining essential information.
+Overall, PCA enhances understanding and facilitates analysis of high-dimensional datasets like breast cancer data.